nasa/cumulus/docs/workflow_tasks/parse_pdr.md

 ### Configuration

-This task does expect values to be set in the CumulusConfig for the workflows.
+This task does expect values to be set in the `workflow_config` cma parameters for the workflows.
 A schema exists that defines the requirements for the task.

 For the most recent config.json schema, please see the [Cumulus Tasks page](../tasks) entry for the schema.